NewLunarFire/png2snes/README.md

 ## Compiling
 `make` and you're in business.
 The project depends only on libpng.

+## Example
+An Hello World example is provided in the example/Hello World folder.
+You need WLA-DX 9.6 installed.
+Again, `make` and you're in business.

 ## Why use PNG for making SNES graphics?
 There are multiple reasons for using PNG to create your SNES tiles and sprites before converting them to CGRAM and VRAM data: